gprashant17085/Optimizing-parquet-files/README.md

   - **(Non-trivial)** Adjust configurations of parquet module in Spark.

 Each of the three queries may benefit from different types of optimization, so you may want to make multiple copies of each file.
 Try **at least three** different ways mentioned above and search for the best configurations for each way.

-*Hint*: you may want to look through the `explain()` output on each of your queries when choosing optimizations.

-## What to turn in

-  - The code for all of your queries, stored in `queries.py`
-  - A brief report of your benchmarking results:
-    - Tables of all numerical results (min, max, median) for each query/size/storage combination for part 1, 2 and 3.
-    - How do the results in parts 1, 2, and 3 compare?
-    - What did you try in part 3 to improve performance for each query?
-    - What worked, and what didn't work?

-Please save your report in `report.pdf` and include it in the github repository when you submit the assignment.